hotrodorm/hotrod/hotrod-project/docs/docs-4/torcs/README.md

     + this.torcs.getEstimatedExecutionPlan(re.getSlowestExecution()));
 ```

-Since Torcs is data source-aware, it automatically retrieves execution plan, according to the specific database.
+Since Torcs is data source-aware, it automatically retrieves an execution plan according to the specific database of the sample.

 For example, if the query was ran in the Oracle database the Java code above could display something like: